kcartlidge/nodice/README.md

 **Lifetime**

-As these are registrations provided by the caller, Nodice does not take responsibility for *lifetime*.
+As these are registrations provided by the caller, NoDice does not take responsibility for *lifetime*.
 As long as they have a reference count they are alive.
-Usually that means they are alive for the lifetime of either the Nodice container or the original loader, whichever is the longer.
+Usually that means they are alive for the lifetime of either the NoDice container or the original loader, whichever is the longer.

 You can register right at the start to a global container, or you could for example register a local instance when a web request arrives.